Adversarial score matching and improved sampling for image generation: Background

+The EDS corresponds to the expected real image given a corrupted image; it can be thought of as what the score network believes to be the true image concealed within the noisy input.
 It has also been suggested that denoising the samples (i.e., taking the EDS) at the end of the Langevin sampling improves their quality \citep{saremi2019neural, li2019learning, kadkhodaie2020solving}.
 In Section \ref{sec:sampling_improvements}, we provide further evidence that denoising the final Langevin sample brings it closer to the assumed data manifold.
-In particular, we show that the Fréchet Inception Distance (FID) consistently decreases after denoising.
+In particular, we show that the Fréchet Inception Distance (FID) consistently decreases (improves) after denoising.
+Finally, in Section \ref{sec:adversarial}, we build a hybrid training objective using the properties of the EDS discussed above.